This site uses cookies

 SC1 To undertake the Local Policing Body’s function for considering reviews in accordance with the Policing and Crime Act 2017 and supporting regulations.

-Subject to the various specific requirements imposed by this Scheme and other governance documentation, the Commissioner consents to the Chief Constable entering into contracts and other agreements (whether legally binding or not) and acquiring and disposing of property, apart from land and buildings, where the transaction is considered to be a matter of the day to day management of the force and where the expenditure is within the Chief Constable’s delegated budget.
+Subject to the various specific requirements imposed by this Scheme and other governance documentation, the Commissioner consents, in exceptional circumstances and with prior agreement of the Commissioner, to the Chief Constable entering into contracts and other agreements (whether legally binding or not) and acquiring and disposing of property, apart from land and buildings, where the transaction is considered to be a matter of the day-to-day management of the force and where the expenditure is within the Chief Constable’s delegated budget.

-11. Arrangements for the exercise of the powers and duties of the Chief Constable’s Chief Finance Officer (CC CFO)
+11 – Arrangements for the exercise of the powers and duties of the Chief Constable’s Chief Finance Officer

 ID Item